JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The bundled Kotlin compiler used in [TeamCity DSL](kotlin-dsl.md) has been updated to version 1.7.10.

+## Free disk space for artifacts is calculated automatically

+The **Free disk space** build now feature keeps track of the size of artifacts and automatically calculates the disk space required for resolving artifact dependencies.
+You do not have to take into account the size of the artifacts downloaded during the build when specifying the required disk space.

 ## Changes from 2022.04.3 to 2022.04.4

 * To prevent code cache overflow, we added ReservedCodeCacheSize=640m default value for all server installations.
 See the [TW-76238](https://youtrack.jetbrains.com/issue/TW-76238/High-CPU-usage-if-code-cache-is-filled-in) issue.